 The research on this Vigraha is proving to be simple and yet difficult.

 Manasa worship is prevalent in Bihar and West Bengal.
-The iconography, form and style, rules out the possibility of this Vigraha being Manasa from Bihar or West Bengal.
+The iconography, form and style, rule out the possibility of this Vigraha being Manasa from Bihar or West Bengal.
 This site has an example of Manasa, a portable stone sculpture.
-It is included here for quick comparison.
+It is included here for a quick comparison.

 It is quite likely this is a classical portrayal of the Grama Devata (village deity), Manchamma, as worshipped in a specific location.
 A quick search shows several Manchamma temples in Karnataka.

 The Vigraha is about 10 cm in height.
-The worship related wear and tear suggests date of nineteenth century or earlier.
+The worship-related wear and tear suggest a date of the nineteenth century or earlier.

 The four-armed Goddess holding a serpent in each of her hands and a classical representation of a folk deity makes this special.

 Note: When doing research on this Vigraha I came across references to Minoan Snake Goddess (from Greece) and its possible links to Manasa.
-Further reading showed Minoan figure was found without head and had only one arm (holding a broken curved stick).
-Somewhere/by someone she got transformed to a snake goddess holding two snakes in her two arms.
+Further reading showed Minoan figure was found without a head and had only one arm (holding a broken curved stick).
+Somewhere/by someone, she got transformed into a snake goddess holding two snakes in her two arms.